Procedure Guide

 • Example devices below:

-• FlowTreiver (Inari) - aspiration via 16-24F catheter, nitinol discs can be used to pull clot into aspiration catheter, can aspirated blood back
+• FlowTreiver (Inari) - aspiration via 16-24F catheter, nitinol discs can be used to pull clot into aspiration catheter.
+Can give aspirated blood back via Flowsaver system.
+Shown to reduce blood loss and transfusions.

-• Lightning 7 and 12 and Flash systems (Penumbra) - computer-aided mechanical aspiration and fragmentation to help reduce blood loss, range of smaller, lower profile catheter sizes (8-16F)
+• Lightning and Flash systems (Penumbra) - computer-aided mechanical aspiration and fragmentation to help reduce blood loss, range of smaller, lower profile catheter sizes (8-16F)

 • AngioVac - requires perfusionist with V-V-ECMO, 26F funnel-shaped tip inflow for aspiration, 16-20F outflow